Beatlemania: Revolver, "More popular than Jesus" and third American tour

 When the group arrived in New York, midtown traffic was brought to a standstill as two female fans, perched on a 22nd-storey ledge above Sixth Avenue, threatened to jump unless the Beatles visited them.
 Outside the Warwick Hotel, where the band stayed, clashes ensued between Christian demonstrators and the crowd of adoring fans.
 Throughout the tour, the US press nevertheless seized the opportunity to predict the end of Beatlemania, citing the bonfires and radio bans, but also, as detrimental factors to the Beatles' teenage appeal, the group's financial wealth and the artiness of their latest records.

-The US tour ended on 29 August with a concert at Candlestick Park in San Francisco.
+The American tour ended on 29 August with a concert at Candlestick Park in San Francisco.
 While commercially successful, the tour had been affected by the prevailing mood of controversy; there were rows of empty seats at some venues and, according to Schaffner, "The screaming had also abated somewhat – one could occasionally even hear snatches of music."
 Comparing the 1965 Shea Stadium concert with the previous year's event, one commentator recalled that as before, "when the Beatles sang, the looks in the girls' eyes were faraway", but "It was different ...
 This time, we boys were almost as entranced, and the experience was more unifying than dividing."
 The band's final concert marked the end of a four-year period dominated by touring and concerts, with over 1,400 shows performed worldwide.

 By 1966 the Beatles had become disenchanted with all aspects of touring – including fans offering themselves sexually to the band, the high-pitched screaming, and regular confinement in hotel rooms – and they were frustrated that the quality of their live performances was so at odds with the increasingly sophisticated music they created in the studio.
 (Note: Author Jon Savage describes the band's career as inhabiting "two separate time zones" by the summer of 1966 – "their present as increasingly experimental artists, and the past of Beatlemania".)
 Harrison was the first to tire of Beatlemania, while McCartney had continued to thrive on the adulation.
 McCartney finally ceded to his bandmates' insistence that the group stop touring towards the end of the 1966 tour.
 Lennon said that their concerts had become "bloody tribal rites" where crowds came merely to scream.
 Harrison later likened Beatlemania to the premise of Ken Kesey's novel One Flew over the Cuckoo's Nest, "where you are sane in the middle of something and they're all crackers".
 According to Starr, they gave up touring "at the right time", since "Four years of Beatlemania was enough for anyone."